Hearing Loss and the Possibility of Stem Cell Therapy

 Help for Hearing Loss

-Hearing loss is a frustrating and sometimes life-altering condition that is often treated with hearing aids or cochlear implants.
+Hearing loss is a frustrating and sometimes life-altering condition.
+It's often treated with hearing aids or sometimes with cochlear implants.
 These treatments can frequently be helpful, but the degree of hearing improvement that they provide varies considerably.
 There is hope for the future, however.
 Researchers are investigating the use of stem cells to produce the vital inner ear cells that are needed for hearing and are destroyed in many (but not all) cases of hearing loss.
 Recent discoveries in this area are exciting.

 I've had sensorineural hearing loss for many years.
 My hearing aids provide some help, but a better way of dealing with the disorder would be wonderful.
 The stem cell studies interest me not only because I enjoy exploring the latest human biology research but also because the results of the research might one day help me.